mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

-<b>Mabuchi:</b> In short, we want to make a car that many people will buy...
+<b>Mabuchi:</b> To put it another way, we wanted to make it a car that many people will buy...

 <b>Okazaki:</b> It's true that it's a one-man owner kind of car.
-The driver is fine, but the person in the passenger seat sometimes complains, and I heard two people say that the passenger's side seems to be neglected in terms of design, and there is certainly a big disparity.
+It takes care of the driver very well, but the person in the passenger seat sometimes complains, and I heard two people say that the passenger's side seems to be neglected in terms of design, and there is certainly a big disparity.